MASILab/Inhale_Exhale_CT/README.md

 # Inhale_Exhale_CT
 Repository for harmonization of reconstruction kernels on inspiratory, expiratory scans

-## Data Prep:
-Step 1: Have all the data under a single directory.
-Ensure that only DICOM files exist in the subdirectories

-Step 2: Create a config file with the following parameters:
-    "dcm2niix": Location of dcm2niix tool,
-    "nproc": Number of threads
-    "in_dcm_dir": Input direcotry with all the DICOM files "out_dcm_dir": Archive file to output DICOM directories "out_nii_dir": Output direcotry for the NIfTIs
-    "out_preview_dir": Output png folder with triplanar screenshots "out_scan_index_csv": Spreadsheet with extracted DICOM information from the DICOM tags "out_app_dir": Directory for app data

-Step 3: Configure dicomtonii.sh under the make_data folder and run the bash script

 ### Creating the COPDGENE curated dataset from the spreadsheet
 1) **COPDGene_characterization.ipynb**: Looked at the data.
 Downloaded the subjects and created spreadsheets for downloaded subjects.
 Cleaned the dataset by changing the labels of GOLD classification to have standard values across them.
 Saved the spreadsheet at /fs5/p_masi/krishar1/COPDGENE/COPD_gene_7368subjects.csv